 and all of these entities have own Public Health Institute, who will be responsible for COVID-19 vaccine delivery.

-More InformationMAI CEE, Asinta's partner in Bosnia Herzegovina.
+More InformationMAI CEE, Asinta's partner in Bosnia and Herzegovina.

-Get insights on mandatory and common supplementary employee benefits in Bosnia Herzegovina.
+Get insights on mandatory and common supplementary employee benefits in Bosnia and Herzegovina.

 Top 6 Vaccine Considerations

 Use our decision matrix to help support your employees.

 Page last modified: March 4, 2021